ajbrookhouse/WSU_PlantBio_ML/Instructions/autoLabel.md

 Label: Clicking this button will start the labeling process.

 The text box will indicate the labeling progress.
 Once finished it will indicate which post-processing step is needed.
-If a post processing step is required, please click the appropriate box below the text box (e.g. Semantic3D Post-Proess...)
+If a post processing step is required, please click the appropriate box below the text box (e.g. Semantic3D Post-Process...)